namratanwani/nhs-assistant/README.md

 ## Acknowledgements

-This project uses data from NHS UK's official content.
+This project uses public data from NHS UK's official content.
 It is designed for educational purposes only and should not replace professional medical advice.